k94ll13nn3/AutoConstructor/README.md

 It is possible to configure which base constructor is called when a type has a non-object base type and has its constructor generated.
 By default, a call to `base` is emitted only when the is only one constructor on the base type.
 This behavior can be changed by adding a `[AutoConstructorDefaultBase]` on a constructor in the base type to indicate that it must be chosen as the base call.

-If the base type is also generated, the `AddDefaultBaseAttribute` parameter on `AutoConstructorAttribute` can be used to generate the attribute with the generated constructor.
+If the base type is also generated, the `addDefaultBaseAttribute` parameter on `AutoConstructorAttribute` can be used to generate the attribute with the generated constructor.

 ```csharp
 internal class BaseClass